The future of Liability in Software:

 My guess is that this indifference to record keeping and data retention will persist as long as potential suitors must do all the groundwork before seeing any money.
 And, as long as judges continue to side with corporations and leave plaintiffs in the lurch.
 However, as soon as that first case sneaks through the legal system and sets a precedent, anyone and everyone just may reference that case.

-Ironically, patents or copyright protection don’t travel with theories presented in a trial, which means that once a case makes it through the system the case only needs to be referenced.
-Meaning that if one lawyer learns how to sue us; they all do.
+Ironically, patents or copyright protection don’t travel with theories presented in a trial, which means that once a case makes it through the system, the case only needs to be referenced.
+Suggesting that if one lawyer learns how to sue us; they all do.
 Think of it as an open source library you can reference, once it exists anyone gets to use it.

 As to what companies can do?
 For now, create an inventory of what data you keep and how it compares to any existing policies.
 This may involve sitting down in a meeting that will be an awkward mix of suits and shorts where there likely will be a slide titled “What is source control?”
 There is no right answer, and this is something for every company to decide for themselves.